images/header-logo-DOUBLE.png Ted Adams Trust | Scholarships for mature nurses studying at the University of Surrey ƒ

 Feedback from the applicant on the outcomes and benefits of the scholarship is appreciated.

-The completed application should be e-mailed to bursariesandscholarships@surrey.ac.uk by the 31st March 2024.
+The completed application should be e-mailed to bursariesandscholarships@surrey.ac.uk by the 30th September each year.